xaya/xaya_tutorials/XAYA RPC Methods.md

 The order and appearance of those properties may vary slightly in how/if they are returned in different methods.

 The value is where game moves are.
 See [`name_update`](#name_update) below for how to submit moves into the XAYA blockchain.

+# Commands

+The following are RPC commands that you can issue.

 ## name_list